 The main ingredients in the Eight Treasures herbal formula are:

-- Bai Zhu (Atractylodes) to tonify Qi and strengthen the Spleen
+- Bai Zhu (Atractylodes) tonifying Qi and strengthen the Spleen

-- Chuan Xiong (Liguisticum) to move blood and resolve stagnation
+- Chuan Xiong (Liguisticum) moving blood and resolve stagnation

-- Fu Ling (Poria) to drain damp and strengthen Spleen
+- Fu Ling (Poria) draining damp and strengthening Spleen

-- Shu Di Huang (Rehmannia) to nourish blood and Jing
+- Shu Di Huang (Rehmannia) nourishing blood and Jing

 Our clients have seen wonderful improvements in the health conditions of their pets using herbal blends to take care of a variety of health issues.
 Please contact our clinic at any time if you have questions about herbal remedies!